arman-sakif/arman-sakif/README.md

   - Big Data
   - Data Mining
 - 🛠️ **Experience:**
   - Worked remotely for nearly a year as a **Python Developer** at Techscope org.
+  - 3 years of experience working as a Back-End Developer and customer support at ProyogLab.
 - ☁️ **Knowledgeable in:**
   - Project Management (Agile, SCRUM, Lean)
   - Database Management, Distributed Database, Transaction Management, Concurrency Control